ehmatthes/pcc_2e/challenges/coding_for_social_justice.md

 ## Chapter 4

 In Chapter 4, we learn to work more efficiently with lists.
-There are just a few exercises here because while we can do the work from Chapter 3 more efficiently, we can't add much to this.

 ### CSJ 4-1: Efficient Output

-Take one or more of your Chapter 3 programs from this set of challenges, and replace your series of `print()` calls with a single loop.
+Take one of your Chapter 3 programs from this set of challenges, and replace your series of `print()` calls with a single loop.
 If you had different messages that can't be automated, consider writing a more general message that can be repeated for the entire list.

 [top](#top)